Abukoking94/requirement-analysis/README.md

    Well-defined requirements enable accurate estimation of time, cost, and resources, helping teams plan and execute more effectively.

 These benefits lead to the delivery of a software product that meets user needs and business goals efficiently and reliably.

+## Key Activities in Requirement Analysis

+The Requirement Analysis phase involves several important activities that ensure a thorough understanding and clear documentation of project needs:

+- **Requirement Gathering:** Collecting information about the project’s needs from stakeholders through interviews, surveys, and research.

+- **Requirement Elicitation:** Actively engaging with stakeholders to uncover detailed requirements, often using workshops, brainstorming, and discussions.

+- **Requirement Documentation:** Organizing and recording requirements clearly and precisely in documents such as specifications and use case diagrams.

+- **Requirement Analysis and Modeling:** Examining requirements to detect conflicts, gaps, or redundancies, and creating models or diagrams to represent system behavior.

+- **Requirement Validation:** Reviewing requirements with stakeholders to confirm accuracy, completeness, and feasibility before proceeding to design and development.